Sociology is the study of society, patterns of social relationships, social interaction, and culture that surrounds everyday life

 New Social Movements Article Reviews

 New Social Movements: A Critical Review Nelson A. Pichardo wrote an article, ” New Social Movements: A Critical Review,” in the Annual Review of Sociology in 1997.
 In the article, the author sheds light on the history of various social movements and their important dynamics.
-Moreover, he has explained his points with various historical events.
-Many social movements have contributed to the general public’s awareness of social issues; however, not
+Moreover, he explained his points through various historical events.
+Many social movements have contributed to the general public’s awareness of social issues; however, not all

 Read More